-We develop, sell and support carrier-class hardware and software products which we refer to as our Unified Access Infrastructure portfolio.
-Our Unified Access Infrastructure portfolio enables CSPs to deliver both basic voice and data and advanced broadband services over legacy and next-generation access networks.
-Our Unified Access Infrastructure consists of the following key features:
+We develop, sell and support carrier-class hardware and software products which we refer to as our Unified Access portfolio.
+Our Unified Access portfolio enables CSPs to deliver both basic voice and data and advanced broadband services over legacy and next-generation access networks.
+Our Unified Access portfolio consists of the following key features:

-- Broad Product Offering-We offer a comprehensive portfolio of access systems and software that is deployed in the portion of the network that extends from the central office or similar facilities to a subscriber's premises.
+- Broad Product Offering-We offer a comprehensive portfolio of access systems and software that is deployed in the portion of the network that extends from the data center, central office, or similar facilities to a subscriber's premises.
 We sell our access systems in a variety of form factors, modular options and configurations that are important to CSPs.
-Our network-based products include our C-Series platform, which is our multiservice, multiprotocol access platform, and our Ethernet-focused E-Series platforms, which provide cost-effective, flexible service delivery of IP-based services.
-Our premises-based offering consists of our P-Series ONTs, which are deployed in combination with our C-Series and E-Series platforms.
+Our network-based products include our B-Series nodes, which provides multiservice over Ethernet via distributed nodes, our C-Series platform, which is our multiservice, multiprotocol access platform, and our Ethernet-focused E-Series platforms, which provide cost-effective, flexible service delivery of IP-based services.
+Our premises-based offering consists of our P-Series ONTs, which are deployed in combination with our B-Series, C-Series and E-Series platforms and nodes.
 We offer an extensive line of ONTs to enable our customers to connect to their subscribers across a diverse set of form factors, protocols and functionality requirements. - Multiservice and Multiprotocol-We develop our products and an extensive offering of service interfaces to ensure CSPs can connect to their subscribers to enable the delivery of basic voice and data or advanced broadband services over fiber- and copper-based network architectures regardless of protocol.
 Our C-Series platform also enables CSPs to integrate IP and legacy protocols as well as the integration of fiber- and copper-based connectivity in a single chassis.
 In doing so, the C-Series platform allows CSPs to evolve their access infrastructures over time.
-Our E-Series platforms and nodes are multiservice but focus solely on Ethernet.
+Our B-Series nodes and E-Series platforms and nodes are multiservice but focus solely on Ethernet.
+Our B-Series nodes are focused on CSPs using Ethernet over copper and fiber and a distributed architecture to transform their networks.
 Our E-Series platforms and nodes are well suited for CSPs who are using Ethernet to transform their networks.
-Our C-Series platforms are often, but not required to be, deployed together so that the C-Series platforms can act as a protocol gateway for E-Series platforms and nodes. - Common Operating System Kernel-All of our access systems are interoperable and are designed to be easily deployed and managed together as a single, unified access network.
-The C7, E7 and the E5-300 and E5-400 utilize a common Ethernet kernel, which we refer to as the Ethernet Xtensible Architecture, or EXA, that was developed based on industry standard protocols and focused on the needs of the access network.
-Because our core platforms leverage this common operating system kernel, we can develop, test and introduce new access systems and software rapidly, and enable our customers to deploy advanced broadband services at their desired pace.
+Our B-Series, C-Series, and E-Series platforms and nodes are often, but not required to be, deployed together so that the C-Series platform can act as a protocol gateway for our B-Series and E-Series platforms and nodes.

-Unified Network Management-Our CMS is server-based network management software capable of overseeing and managing multiple C-Series and E-Series networks.
+- Common Operating System Kernel-All of our access systems are interoperable and are designed to be easily deployed and managed together as a single, unified access network.
+The C7, E7 and the E5-400 utilize a common Ethernet kernel, which we refer to as the Ethernet Xtensible Architecture, or EXA, that was developed based on industry standard protocols and focused on the needs of the access network.
+Because our core platforms leverage this common operating system kernel, we can develop, test and introduce new access systems and software rapidly, and enable our customers to deploy advanced broadband services at their desired pace. - Unified Network Management-Our CMS is server-based network management software capable of overseeing and managing multiple B-Series, C-Series, and E-Series networks.
 In addition, CMS performs all provisioning, maintenance and troubleshooting operations across disparate access technologies and networks through a common user interface.
-This enables CSPs to manage and unify the various elements of our Unified Access Infrastructure portfolio as a single, scalable platform.
+This enables CSPs to manage and unify the various elements of our Unified Access portfolio as a single, scalable platform.
 CMS is often integrated by our customers with their back-office systems for billing and provisioning.